sndels/prosper/readme.md

   - Should be 1:1 mapping between the GPU frame and the CPU frame that recorded it
 - Error handling through custom asserts in all build targets
-  - This is my own toy and experiment base so no need to complicate things with more graceful handling for wrong inputs etc.
+  - This is my own toy and experiment base so no need to complicate things with more graceful handling for wrong inputs etc. where it doesn't hurt my workflows
+  - Currently still using throws for things that need to report runtime strings
+- Custom shader include parser
+  - Needed to get cache hashes for the full shader source
+  - Basic include expansion with line tags for shaderc
+  - Handles comments
+  - Bare minimum validation of things that shaderc would not complain about in the expanded source

 Depends externally on [Vulkan SDK](https://vulkan.lunarg.com/) and, on Linux, `xorg-dev`.
 Includes [cxxopts](https://github.com/jarro2783/cxxopts), [glfw](https://github.com/glfw/glfw), [gli](https://github.com/g-truc/gli), [glm](https://github.com/g-truc/glm), [imgui](https://github.com/ocornut/imgui), [ISPCTextureCompressor](https://github.com/GameTechDev/ISPCTextureCompressor), [libshaderc](https://github.com/google/shaderc), [meshoptimizer](https://github.com/zeux/meshoptimizer), [mikktspace](https://github.com/mmikk/MikkTSpace), [tinygltf](https://github.com/syoyo/tinygltf) and [VulkanMemoryAllocator](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator) as submodules.